Racecourse Ground: Inception (1864–1952)

-Expansion (1952–2002)
+Initial expansion (1952–2002)

-1952 saw the laying down of concrete terracing on the ever-popular Kop end, which is now the oldest part of the ground.
+1952 saw the laying down of concrete terracing on the Kop end, which is now the oldest part of the ground.
 Five years later, 34,445 people gathered to witness an FA Cup fourth-round tie against Manchester United, the largest-ever attendance at the Racecourse.
 On 30 September 1959, the Racecourse saw the switching-on of the newly installed floodlights.

 In 1978, after Wrexham was promoted to the former Second Division, the Border Stand was built, taking its name from the Border Breweries which owned the ground.
 That part of the ground is now known as the Eric Roberts Builders Stand, where visiting supporters are normally seated.

 The latest addition to the ground came about in 1999, after Grant Aid from Sport Lot, the Welsh Development Agency and the Football Trust, together with local sponsorship, financed the construction of a stand on the Mold Road side of the ground.
 The new structure was originally named the Pryce Griffiths Stand, after the then chairman, but was renamed the Mold Road Stand after Griffiths sold the club to Alex Hamilton.
 The stand has a capacity of 3,500 and also contains hospitality and conferencing facilities.
 The development also saw the Paddock areas of the Sainsbury's Stand and the Eric Roberts Builders Stand become all-seated, bringing the current capacity up to 15,500, thus permitting international football and rugby union to be played at the Racecourse once again.